jccpalmer/docs/docker.md

 <details><summary>A completely self-hosted password manager.</summary>

-  **[Vaultwarden]:** This document discusses my migration from Enpass to Vaultwarden for password management.
+  **[Vaultwarden](/docker/vaultwarden):** This document discusses my migration from Enpass to Vaultwarden for password management.
 It also describes how to set up the Docker container.

 </details>